- You can use canonical URLs to avoid duplicates, improve links, and ranking signals for content available through multiple URL structures.

 Disallow:tells the robot that it can visit all pages on the site.

-- Sitemap rules specified in robots.txt would also be considered by the crawler when the Sitemap setting of HTTP collection gets enabled.
+- Sitemap rules specified in robots.txt would also be considered by the crawler when the Sitemap setting of WEB collection gets enabled.

 Sitemap:tells the robot that it can visit all pages on the specified list of sitemap(s).
 It supports nested sitemaps as well.